bufferapp/android-guidelines/project_style_guidelines.md

 ####2.2.15 Field Ordering

-Any fields declared at the top of a class file should be ordered in the follow order:
+Any fields declared at the top of a class file should be ordered in the following order:

 1. Enums
 2. Constants